 What are the health benefits of millet?

-Millet is a good source of fiber, protein, vitamins, and minerals, and can help lower cholesterol and improve digestion.
+Millet has fiber, protein, vitamins, and minerals.
+It can help lower cholesterol and make digestion better.

 How is millet typically prepared?

-Millet can be prepared like rice, boiled, steamed, roasted, or ground into flour for baking.
+You cook Millet like rice.
+It’s boiled, steamed, roasted, or ground into flour for baking.

 Where is millet most commonly eaten?

-Millet is most commonly eaten in Africa, Asia, and India.
+Millet is most common in Africa, Asia, and India.

 What are some popular dishes made with millet?